Yu Zhengsheng 俞正声

 Education: Harbin Military Engineering Institute (studied automated missiles).

-Prospects: Appointed Chair of the Chinese People’s Political Consultative Conference in March 2013, a position associated with United Front work and the Tibet Work Leading Group.
+Prospects: Appointed Chair of the Chinese People’s Political Consultative Conference in March 2013.
+Heads Tibet (and Xinjiang) Leading Small Group.

 Standing in the Party and Career Highlights: